PCA Hybrid Day-to-Day

 In addition, our curriculum integrates skills that equip students for academic success inside and outside the classroom.
 These skills include, but are not limited to, Dr. Tony Wagner’s 7 Survival Skills (Critical Thinking and Problem Solving, Collaboration across Networks and Leading by Influence, Accessing and Analyzing Information, Curiosity, and Imagination, Effective Oral and Written Communication, Initiative and Entrepreneurialism, and Agility and Adaptability).
 All aspects of learning and the PCA Hybrid Culture are taught through a biblical worldview.

-Lower School On- Campus Schedule – School begins at 8:00 a.m.
-(Monday, Tuesday, Thursday) and ends at 3:10 p.m. for Grades K-2.
-Students attend all their core classes (Language Arts, Math, Science, History and Bible) two days a week.
-One day a week (Tuesday) includes all their enrichment classes, chapel, and an extended Project-Based Learning.
+Lower School On-Campus Schedule – School begins at 8:00 a.m.
+(Monday, Tuesday, Thursday) and ends at 3:10 p.m. for Grades K-4.
+Students attend their core and enrichment classes on Monday, Tuesday and Thursday.
+Chapel on Mondays.

-Middle School On- Campus Schedule – School begins at 8:00 a.m.
-(Monday, Tuesday, Thursday) and ends at 3:20 p.m. for Grades 5-6.
-Students attend their core and enrichment classes on Tuesday and Thursday.
-Monday serves as a day for chapel, special.programs and extended Project-Based Learning.
+Middle School On-Campus Schedule – School begins at 8:00 a.m.
+(Monday, Tuesday, Thursday) and ends at 3:20 p.m. for Grades 5-7.
+Students attend their core and enrichment classes on Monday, Tuesday and Thursday.
+Chapel on Mondays.

 A Typical PCA Hybrid Satellite Day